The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 But if the symptoms are particularly severe, you have recurrent attacks of tonsillitis, if you don’t respond to antibacterial medications, or if the patient is allergic to antibiotics, surgery may be an option.

 If it is severe enough to interfere with your daily life, your doctor may suggest that your tonsils be removed.
 This is done in operation known as a tonsillectomy.

 Tonsillectomy is one of the most common operations performed on children.

 Better care and the availability of effective antibiotics mean that surgical removal of the tonsils is less common today.

 Surgery carries some risks, including bleeding during and after the operation in some people.

 A sore throat and difficulty eating are common in the first days after the operation.
 Full recovery generally takes two to three weeks.

 Peritonsillar abscesses can be drained with a needle and syringe or by making an incision with a scalpel.
-Tonsillectomy is an option in those with a history of Quincy abscesses.
+A tonsillectomy is an option for those with a history of Quincy abscesses.

 Avoiding close contact with people who have tonsillitis is recommended to prevent transmission of the infection.

 Children should be kept away from other family members and other people with tonsillitis as much as possible.